Tribals, Dikus and The Vision of a Golden Age history class 8 : Cbse board Class 8 History Chapter 4 : ncert solutions for class 8

 Birsa Munda

-Birsa went to the local missionary school, and listened to the sermons of missionaries.
-There too he heard it said that it was possible for the Mundas to attain the Kingdom of Heaven, and regain their lost rights.
+Birsa went to the local missionary school and listened to the sermons of missionaries.
+There too he heard it said that the Mundas could attain the Kingdom of Heaven, and regain their lost rights.
 This would be possible if they became good Christians and gave up their "bad practices".
 Later Birsa also spent some time in the company of a prominent Vaishnav preacher.
-He wore the sacred thread, and began to value the importance of purity and piety.
+He wore the sacred thread and began to value the importance of purity and piety.

 Birsa was deeply influenced by many of the ideas he came in touch with in his growing-up years.
 His movement was aimed at reforming tribal society.
 He urged the Mundas to give up drinking liquor, clean their village, and stop believing in witchcraft and sorcery.
 But we must remember that Birsa also turned against missionaries and Hindu landlords.
 He saw them as outside forces that were ruining the Munda way of life.

 In 1895 Birsa urged his followers to recover their glorious past.
-He talked of a golden age in the past- a satyug (the age of truth) when Mundas lived a good life, constructed embankments, tapped natural springs, planted trees and orchards, practised cultivation to earn their living.
+He talked of a golden age in the past- a satyr (the age of truth) when Mundas lived a good life, constructed embankments, tapped natural springs, planted trees and orchards, and practiced cultivation to earn their living.
 They did not kill their brethren and relatives.
 They lived honestly.
-Birsa also wanted people to once again work on their land, settle down and cultivate their fields.
+Birsa also wanted people to once again work on their land, settle down, and cultivate their fields.

 What worried British officials most was the political aim of the Birsa movement, for it wanted to drive out missionaries, moneylenders, Hindu landlords, and the government and set up a Munda Raj with Birsa at its head.
 The movement identified all these forces as the cause of the misery the Mundas were suffering.

-The land policies of the British were destroying their traditional land system, Hindu landlords and moneylenders were taking over their land, and missionaries were criticising their traditional culture.
+The land policies of the British were destroying their traditional land system, Hindu landlords and moneylenders were taking over their land, and missionaries were criticizing their traditional culture.

 In 1900 Birsa died of cholera and the movement faded out.
 However, the movement was significant in at least two ways.
 First - it forced the colonial government to introduce laws so that the land of the tribals could not be easily taken over by dikus.
-Second it showed once again that the tribal people had the capacity to protest against injustice and express their anger against colonial rule.
+Second, it showed once again that the tribal people could protest against injustice and express their anger against colonial rule.
 They did this in their own specific way, inventing their own rituals and symbols of struggle.

 Post a Comment